 Lynchburg, an industrial and commercial center in Central Virginia, is a city of approximately 70,000 persons.
 It is located on the banks of the James River in the foothills of the Blue Ridge Mountains.
 The city offers a wide variety of cultural opportunities; six institutions of higher learning are located in Lynchburg or in the immediate area.

 E. C. Glass is a comprehensive, public high school, 9-12, that offers students the opportunity to prepare for college, careers, or the military.
-Students may apply to attend the Central Virginia Governor’s School for Science and Technology in their junior and senior years.
+Students may apply to attend the Early College program, Lynchburg Regional Governor's STEM Academy, or the Central Virginia Governor’s School for Science and Technology in their junior and senior years.
 The Lynchburg City School Division is accredited by both the Virginia State Department of Education and the Southern Association of Colleges and Schools.

-Students are required to take 6 classes and a study hall or 7 classes.
-Governor’s School students only have time to take 6 classes due to the need to travel between buildings.
-Seniors in good standing are allowed an early release option.
-Classes are graded by semesters consisting of 2 nine week periods.
+Students are required to take seven classes.
+Governor's School students take six classes due to the need to travel between schools.
+Seniors in good standing may be considered for an early release option.
+Click here for the Senior Course Load Waiver form.
+Most classes are year long classes.

-Any student taking an Advanced Placement (AP) class MUST take the AP exam.
+Any student taking an Advanced Placement (AP) course must take the AP exam.
 AP classes are open to all students.

 F Below 60

 Grade point average and class rank reflect the achievement of all courses students have taken for high school credit and are assigned the following weighted point value as follows:

 |AP & Dual Enrollment Courses||5||4||3||2||0|

 Standard Diploma: www.pen.k12.va.us/